0SINTr/ofm/README.md

     - [TorBot](https://github.com/DedSecInside)

 ## OFM Updates
-- The **OFM may get updated in time** due to a rapidly-changing online landscape and the emergence of more sophisticated tools.
+- The **OFM may get updated over time** due to a rapidly-changing online landscape and the emergence of more sophisticated tools.
 - Tools, websites or services that are not **actively maintained** (2yrs+) will be gradually removed and new ones will be added.

 ## Disclaimers
 - In the context of this methodology, OSINT refers to **passive, non-intrusive** open-source intelligence.
 - Tool mentions are **not** endorsements.
-I am in no way affiliated with any of these tools.
+I am in **no way** affiliated with any of these tools.
 - Keep in mind that **any illegal or unethical use of this information is solely your responsibility**.